Merritt Awards - Rules and Regulations

 REGISTRATION

-To be sure a production can be considered by the jury, please complete the online Production Registration form at least 6 weeks in advance of opening night.
-The form can be found at https://www.theatrens.ca/robert-merritt-awards/submissions
+To submit a production to be considered by the Merritt jury, please complete the online Production Registration form at least 6 weeks in advance of opening night.
+The form can be found here.
+Members are encouraged to register their productions as soon as they announce them or as early as possible.

-Production registration must be completed and received by Theatre Nova Scotia six weeks (6) in advance of the show’s OPENING NIGHT.
+Production registration must be completed and received by Theatre Nova Scotia six (6) weeks in advance of a show’s OPENING NIGHT.
 It is solely the responsibility of the producing theatre to make sure they request the jury at their production, by applying online by the deadline using the Merritt Submissions Form found here.
-Submission of the production registration does not automatically qualify a production for consideration.
-While TNS staff will make every reasonable effort to send jurors to all shows, factors such as short runs, juror availability and conflict of interest may prevent some shows from being juried.

 REGULATIONS

-Producers must be Theatre Nova Scotia company or ad hoc group members in good standing prior to submitting a production registration.
+Producers must be a Theatre Nova Scotia company members in good standing prior to submitting a production registration.
+Only productions of professional theatre companies are eligible.

-In the case of a co-production with a non TNS member, the Theatre Nova Scotia member company must be intrinsically and continuously involved in order for the production to be considered for nomination.
+In the case of a co-production with a non-TNS member, the Theatre Nova Scotia member company must be intrinsically and continuously involved in order for the production to be considered for nomination.
 Cast and Crew contracts for the production must bear the name of the Theatre Nova Scotia member company.

 Productions must take place in Nova Scotia, between January 1st to December 31st.